CumulusNetworks/docs/content/cumulus-netq-44/Verify-Network-Connectivity/_index.md

 ### Known Addresses

 The tracing function only knows about previously learned addresses.
-If you find that a path is invalid or incomplete, you might need to ping the identified device so that its address becomes known.
+If you find that a path is invalid or incomplete, ping the identified device so that its address becomes known.

 <!-- vale off -->
 ## Create On-demand Traces